LuqmanFarooq/Utilities-App-Mobile-App-2019/README.md

 The home tab shows Event Search Page which has an input form in which user has to input City name as a keword to search events in that city.

-It has a search button which call search function and displays the results.
+It has a search button which call search function which uses Ticket Master Api  and displays the Events.

 **News Tab**

-The News tab shows latest headlines with images it has a screenshot button on the top left corner which uses native screenshot plugin to take screenshots.
+The News tab uses news Api and shows latest headlines with images it has a screenshot button on the top left corner which uses native screenshot plugin to take screenshots.

 **Location Tab**